pecknigel/learning-resources/resources.md

 ## Guides and Tutorials

+There’s a lot of information here.
+We start with a full index of all web technology content from MDN.
+The next two are key selections from that.
+Finally there are guides for learning Node.js, TypeScript and GitHub.

 [Complete Index of MDN Covering All Front-End] Web Technology for Developers
 [MDN: Web Technology for Developers](https://developer.mozilla.org/en-US/docs/Web)